 Loop electrosurgical excision procedure (LEEP): A procedure that uses a wire loop to remove cervical tissues for testing.

-Experts in the UCLA Health Department of Obstetrics and Gynecology care for people at high risk for gynecological cancer.
-Our specialists evaluate biomarkers that increase the risk of women’s cancers such as cervical, ovarian, uterine and endometrial cancers.
+Experts in the UCLA Health Department of Obstetrics and Gynecology care for people at high risk for gynecologic cancer due to their family history.
+Our specialists evaluate biomarkers, genetic test results, that suggest an increased risk of women’s cancers such as ovarian and uterine cancers.
 Learn more about our cancer genetics program.